Montessori Infant Programs - Excelled Montessori Plus

 A program for Infants

 Babies are born to learn, and our care specialists are born to be an extension of your parental love.
 When you drop off your child at ExcellED, your presence will still be felt in your child in your absence.
+Our hands unite with your hands to form a bond of comfort, security, and unspeakable joy.
+We invite you to come to experience how we are redefining the beginning years.

 “The infant in arms has far greater mental energies than are usually imagined.”
 (Maria Montessori)